Convergence rates for an Adaptive Biasing Potential scheme from a Wasserstein optimization perspective: Mathematical framework and results

 \begin{rem} In this work, we focus only on the long-time convergence of non-linear dynamics, since it is specific to the particular processes considered here.
 We will not discuss the error induced by the particle approximation or the time-discretization in a practical implementation.
 However, when proving our main results (specifically, Theorems~\ref{thm:CVoverdamped} and \ref{thm:CVkinetic} below for the regularized dynamics~\eqref{eq:McKean-Voverdamped_convolution} and \eqref{eq:McKeanVkinetic_convolution}), we check all the conditions of \cite{chen-lin-ren-wang-2024,chen2022uniform} where uniform-in-time propagation of chaos is proven.
 Under the same conditions, \cite{Songbo} directly gives long-time convergence rates for the particle system and \cite{suzuki2024mean,Schuh} additionally address the discretization error (respectively in the overdamped and kinetic case). \end{rem}

 The processes~\eqref{eq:McKean-Voverdamped} and \eqref{eq:McKeanVkinetic} are natural dynamics to study the efficiency of PMF-based adaptive algorithms in idealized mathematical settings.
-However, the pointwise non-linearity $\na \ln \rho^1$ or $\na \ln \nu^{x,1}$, in the spirit of the Stein variational gradient descent introduced in \cite{liu2016stein}, raises some difficulties in the theoretical analysis, starting with the well-posedness of~\eqref{eq:PDEoverdamped} and~\eqref{eq:PDEkinetic}, and then for obtaining uniform-in-time bounds on the solutions.
-For this reason, as explained in the next section, we will rather work with mollified versions of these processes, corresponding to the Gaussian kernel regularization mentioned above and which is actually used in practice.
+However, the pointwise non-linearity $\na \ln \rho^1$ or $\na \ln \nu^{x,1}$, in the spirit of the Stein variational gradient descent introduced in \cite{liu2016stein}, raises some difficulties in the theoretical analysis, starting with the well-posedness of~\eqref{eq:PDEoverdamped} and~\eqref{eq:PDEkinetic}.
+It may be possible to work with a suitable notion of solutions, as in the theory of viscosity solutions~\cite{crandall1992user}, or more specifically in our situation by working with the JKO scheme as in \cite{burger2023porous}.
+However, beyond the qualitative well-posedness of the equation, our analysis requires uniform-in-time bounds on the solutions, see Remarks~\ref{rem:adapt} and~\ref{rem:sharpkinetic} in particular.
+For this reason, as explained in the next section, we will rather work with mollified versions of these processes.
+Moreover, this is actually more consistent with the algorithms used in practice than the idealized dynamics~\eqref{eq:McKean-Voverdamped} and \eqref{eq:McKeanVkinetic}, since this mollification corresponds to the Gaussian kernel regularization mentioned above (see also Section~\ref{sec:numerics} for the practical implementation).